-The internal risk rating model calculates the default probability for each client.
-Collection performances of non-performing loans in any portfolio are analysed, and loss given default ratios are calculated in view of the time value of the money and costs incurred for making the collections, on the basis of segments and products in the case of commercial and retail loans, respectively.

-These ratios are used to calculate expected loss-based provisions and internal capital requirement.
+Collection performances of non-performing loans in any portfolio are analyzed, and loss given default ratios are calculated in view of the time value of the money and costs incurred for making the collections, on the basis of segments in the case of commercial loans and of products and segments in the case of retail loans.
+Limit utilization ratios are examined for corporate, commercial and small enterprises portfolios prior to default, and conversion rates are calculated on the basis of each portfolio.
+These ratios are used to calculate expected lossbased provisions and internal capital requirement.
+Moreover, under the IAS 39 concerning provision calculation, the impaired portfolio across the Bank is identified and a collective provision calculation is performed.

 Concentrations are monitored across the portfolio with respect to internal risk ratings, sectors, regions, groups and clients.

-Models have been established for the evaluation of specialized lending loans according to supervisory slotting criteria.
-In the granting processes of general-purpose, auto, home, office, home equity, overdraft loans and commercial credit cards and credit card portfolio, which are evaluated under retail and SME lending processes, a union score is utilized, which is a combination of application, behavior and bureau scores.
+Risk adjusted return-based limits are determined on the basis of products for retail portfolios, and of sectors for corporate portfolios across the Bank.
+Models are used for the evaluation of specialized lendings according to supervisory slotting criteria and renewal studies are performing on models for construction loans and holdings.
+In the allocation processes of general-purpose, auto, mortgage, commercial mortgage, home equity, overdraft loans and commercial credit cards and credit card portfolio, which are evaluated under retail and SME lending processes, a union score is utilized, which is a combination of application, behavior and bureau scores.